NicoKos/quxa-public/README.md

 # Welcome
 Welcome to the QUXA public repository.

-QUXA is a QUIC User eXperience Assesment experiment tool.
+**QUXA is a QUIC User eXperience Assesment tool provided with no warranties**

 We use Google Chrome with GQUIC to measure page load time.

-** QUXA is an EXPERIMENTAL tool provided with no warranties **

 # Licencing
 QUXA is licenced under GPLv3.